The new car brands coming to the UK this year

 Parent company BYD

-It’s the prestige brand of BYD and its largest car, the gargantuan Yangwang U8 SUV, should be en route later this year.
+It’s another prestige brand of BYD, and its largest car, the gargantuan Yangwang U8 SUV, should be en route later this year.

-The tank-turning off-roader turns on a sixpence thanks to quad motors, floats in water (for up to 30 minutes), makes 1180bhp and has a kerb weight of nearly 3500kg.
+The off-roader can turn on a sixpence thanks to quad motors, can float in water for up to 30 minutes, makes 1180bhp and has a kerb weight of nearly 3500kg.

 Oh, and it’s not even an EV but a range-extender with four motors, a 49kWh battery and a 2.0-litre turbocharged petrol engine working as a generator.